 In conjunction with California Department of Education, CNS researchers have created a set of nutrition competencies and a competency-based resource guide.
 Connecting the Dots… is filled with materials that have been created by nutrition, health, and education experts.
 It has been created as a way for child care providers and teachers of preschool-aged children to have an array of teaching materials that cover the Nutrition Education Competencies.
 Connecting the Dots... is divided into nine sections including the competencies, teacher materials, activities, recipes, parent materials, field trip ideas, gardening materials, a section for children under two, and a list of additional resources.
 These cover the entire scope of the nutrition competencies and are all cross-referenced to each other.
 This is a free, downloadable resource.

 The following materials were created by CNS with funding from the California Department of Education to provide professional development resources for child nutrition personnel.
 To find out more about professional development offered through CNS, visit our training opportunities page.

-This manual is designed for experienced Child Nutrition Directors to explore some of the complex financial management issues, trends, and strategies in food service programs.
+This manual is designed for experienced school nutrition directors to explore some of the complex financial management issues, trends, and strategies in school nutrition programs.
 Topics include financial investigation techniques, food cost analysis, cafeteria funds, business plans, and others.
 This is a free downloadable resource.

 These materials are available to individuals who are interested in teaching the Food Safety for Child Nutrition Programs course to child nutrition staff.
 This course covers major food safety concepts and regulations.